-Parameter Description Prio (port) The port priority parameter helps determine which bridge port becomes the designated port.
-In a network topology that has multiple bridge ports connected to a single segment, the port with the lowest port priority becomes the designated port for the segment.
+Parameter Description Prio (port) The port priority parameter helps determine which port becomes the designated port.
+In a network top has multiple bridge ports connected to a single see port with the lowest port priority becomes the designed port for the segment.
 Cost The port path cost parameter is used to help determine the designated port for a segment.
 Generally speaking, the faster the port, the lower the path cost.
 A setting of 0 indicates that the cost will be set to the appropriate default after the link speed has been auto negotiated.
 State The state field shows the current state of the port.
 The state field can be either Discarding (DISC), Learning (LRN), or Forwarding (FWD).